 Welcome to the Oklahoma City Zoological Park and Botanical Garden!

-The Oklahoma City Zoo is a fully accredited member of the Association of Zoos and Aquariums and the American Association of Museums as both a living museum and a botanical garden.
+The Oklahoma City Zoo is a fully accredited member of the Association of Zoos and Aquariums and the American Association of Museums as both a living museum and a botanical garden with world-class habitats; a diverse animal collection of 1,500 species; a new, state-of-the-art animal hospital under construction; and a membership base of more than 26,000.
 The Zoo participates in numerous cooperative Species Survival Plan projects and is dedicated to the conservation of rare and endangered wildlife.

 AZA accredited facilities are dedicated to providing excellent care for their plants and animals, a great experience for guests and a better future for all living things.